wch/r-source/ALTREP.md

 writable.

 `Extract_subset` allows efficient implementations of subsetting operations.
+These methods can return a `C` `NULL` to defer to the standard protocol.

 `Dataptr` and `Dataptr_or_null` take a second argument indicating whether the pointer returned should allow modification of the data pointed to.
-For compatibility the `DATAPTR` function will request a writable pointer from an `ALTVEC` object.
-The new `DATAPTR_RO` function will request a read-only pointer.
-The new `DATAPTR_OR_NULL` function takes a second argument specifying whether the data should be writable.
+For compatibility the `DATAPTR` function and the `REAL`, `INTEGER`, etc, macros defined in terms of `DATAPTR` will request a writable pointer from an `ALTVEC` object.
+New functions `REAL_OR_NULL`, `INTEGER_OR_NULL`, etc, function take a second argument specifying whether the data should be writable.

-`DATAPTR` and `DATAPTR_RO` may need to allocate data, which currently is done with GC suspended since `DATAPTR` previously would not allocate and code will need additional `PROTECT` calls if GC is to be allowed. `Dataptr_or_null` methods should not allocate.
+`Dataptr` methods might need to allocate memory; they are currently invoked with GC suspended since `DATAPTR` previously would not allocate and code will need additional `PROTECT` calls if GC is to be allowed. `Dataptr_or_null` methods should not allocate.
 They should return a valid pointer if this can be done cheaply and without